The page covers:

 Rodrigo Lopez da Sylva was a Portuguese nobleman who lived in Via della Mercede, most likely a tenant of Gian Lorenzo Bernini.
 In 1662 he asked his neighbour or landlord to design a funerary chapel at S. Isidoro for him and his relatives.
 Cappella da Silva can be added to more famous chapels by Bernini who was not directly involved in its execution; perhaps some of the reliefs were made by his son Pietro.
 The chapel was completed in the XVIIIth century.
 The painting on the main altar is a work by Carlo Maratta.

-(left-above) Detail of a capital; (left-below) coat of arms of Boncompagni Ludovisi (left) and Chigi (right) at Cappella della S. Croce; (centre) St. Bridget in a frame decorated with verses in Gaelic in the portico; (right) Monument to Antonio Borani, Dean of the Cathedral of Milan (d.
-1625), by Francesco De Rossi, a monument portraying the dead in a medallion; the woman writing the inscription has lost her pen unlike the Fame in the icon of this website
+(left-above) Detail of a capital; (left-below) coat of arms of Boncompagni Ludovisi (left) and Chigi (right) at Cappella della S. Croce; (centre) St. Bridget in a frame decorated with verses in Gaelic in the portico; (right) 1677 Monument to Antonio Borani, Dean of the Cathedral of Milan by Giovanni Francesco De Rossi, a monument portraying the dead in a medallion; the woman writing the inscription has lost her pen unlike the Fame in the icon of this website

 (left to right) Façade; bell tower; relief with the symbol of St. Basil (the church was recently repainted in the new light colours of Rome)